ManMetGames/ProgrammingEssentials/docs/Lessons/classes.md

 <br>
 <h3>Casting</h3>
 You may have noticed that the numbers returned by the random function aren't whole numbers.
-This is a problem, as if we want to pass random numbers into the constructor for the apple, they need to be integers to match the constructor parameters.
-Thankfully, we can convert numbers with decimal numbers into integers, using a technique called "casting".
-To cast a number to an integer, we just need to put "(int)" in-front of it.
+This is a problem, as if we want to pass random numbers into the constructor for the apple, they need to be of the integer data type to match the constructor parameters.
+Thankfully, we can (try to) convert one data type into another using a technique called "casting".
+To cast a number of another type to an integer, we just need to put "(int)" in-front of it.
+Because integers are whole numbers, when we cast a number with decimals into an integer, the additional data is lost.

 As a test, change the previous test code in your setup method to include the (int) like this:
 {% highlight java %}